 1- Measurement Points

-The connecting lead cable from the negative terminal should be connected to the reference electrode (black wire in figure 1), while the other lead wire should be connected to the rebar network at the reference location.
+The connecting lead cable from the negative terminal should be connected to the reference electrode, while the other lead wire should be connected to the rebar network at the reference location.
+The voltmeter should be able to measure direct current (dc) voltage, and have the capacity to be battery operated.
+The voltmeter should have a variable input impedance ranging from 10 to 200 MΩ may be used to determine the input impedance required to obtain precision readings.

 If the surface of concrete is too dry, the pre-wetting is required.
 Pre-wetting can either be achieved by spraying the water over the location to be tested, or through using a wet sponge.
 ASTM C 876 describes how suitable pre-wetting condition can be achieved.